-Defining Aggression

-Address to the Sixth Committee of UN General Assembly, October 25, 1957
+Defining Aggression Address to the Sixth Committee of U.V General Assembly, October 25, 1957

-Mr. Chairman,
+Mr. Chairman.

 My delegation has heard most attentively the statements made thus far.
 The task of defining the concept or motion of aggression is indeed a gargantuan one.
 We have to face this delicate issue in a spirit of fallibility and caution.
-Sir Francis Bacon began his essay Of Truth by saying, "What is truth? said Jesting Pilate, and would not stay for an answer."
-If Pontius Pilate were confronted with the task facing this Committee, I seriously doubt if the Roman governor would even ask the question.
+Sir Francis Bacon began his essay Of Truth by saying, "What is truth?
+Said Jesting Pilate and would not stay for an answer."
+If Pontius Pilate were confronted with the task facing this Committee, I seriously doubt if the Roman governor would even ask the question

-At its 368th plenary meeting on January 31, 1952, the General Assembly adopted resolution 599 (VI), which states, inter alia,
+At its 368th plenary meeting in 1952 the General Assembly adopted resolution 599 (VI), which states inter alia,